wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Reference.md

 - [How to build animated microinteractions in React](https://medium.freecodecamp.com/how-to-build-animated-microinteractions-in-react-aab1cb9fe7c8#.4jnphlp3r): Every function in JavaScript has a closure.
 And this is one of the coolest features of the JavaScript language.
 Because without closures, it would be hard to implement common structures like callbacks or event handlers.

-- [react-flight【Project】](https://github.com/jondot/react-flight): The best way to build animation compositions for React.
+- [react-flight #Project# ](https://github.com/jondot/react-flight): The best way to build animation compositions for React.
 Design and compose a component to start with, a component to end with, and Flight will take it from there.

 # React Router